-Isaac Granger Jefferson (1775-1846) was an enslaved tinsmith and blacksmith at Monticello.
-His brief memoir, written down by an interviewer in the 1840s, provides important, fascinating information about Monticello and the people who lived there, as well as major historical events that Granger witnessed.
+Isaac Granger Jefferson (1775-ca. 1850) was an enslaved tinsmith and blacksmith at Monticello.
+Granger's brief memoir, written down by an interviewer in the 1840s, provides important, fascinating information about Monticello, the free and enslaved community who lived there, and the major historical events that he witnessed.
 Granger was the third son of two important members of the enslaved labor force at Monticello.
-His father, George Granger, rose from foreman of labor to become, in 1797, overseer of Monticello — the only enslaved individual to reach that position — and received an annual wage of £20.
+His father, George Granger, Sr., rose from foreman of labor to become, in 1797, overseer of Monticello — the only enslaved individual to reach that position — and received an annual wage of £20.
 Isaac Granger's mother, Ursula Granger, was an enslaved domestic servant whom Thomas Jefferson had purchased in 1773.
 She was a pastry cook and laundress; she also oversaw the preservation of meat and bottling of cider.

 Isaac Granger spent his childhood on the mountaintop near his mother and from a very young age, he performed chores in and around the house.
 In his memoirs he speaks of lighting fires, carrying fuel, and opening gates.
 Because he and his parents accompanied the Jefferson family to Williamsburg and Richmond when Jefferson was governor, the young Isaac was witness to dramatic events in the Revolution.
 In his reminiscences he recounted his vivid memories of 1781, including Benedict Arnold's raid on Richmond and the internment camp for captured slaves at Yorktown.